-Scientists have identified the highest recorded microplastics ever found on Earth — at an altitude of more than 8,000metres, close to the summit of Mount Everest.
+Scientists have identified the highest recorded microplastics ever found on Earth — at an altitude of more than 8,000 meters (26,000 feet), close to the summit of Mount Everest.

 Samples collected on the mountain and in the valley below it revealed substantial quantities of polyester, acrylic, nylon, and polypropylene fibers.

 The materials are increasingly being used to make the high performance outdoor clothing commonly used by climbers, as well as the tents and climbing ropes used in attempts to climb the mountain.